-Additional processing steps for SnowSAR data from NoSREx and TVCExp sites included calculation of Universal Transverse Mercator (UTM) coordinates and local incidence angles (xyz files) for each backscatter pixel (code by Coccia, Trampuz, & Imbembo, 2011).
-These files were then processed in SAGA (Conrad et al., 2015), where the actual geocoded images in 2 m spatial resolution and UTM projection were compiled.
-When re-sampling data from xyz-files to the 2x2m grids, 4-6 % of grid cells were left with no data, i.e. no observations were located in those grid cell areas.
-Correspondingly, 4-6 % of the grid cells had two SnowSAR observations inside one grid cell.
-Cells without data were filled by calculating the mean value of the surrounding eight pixels, and for the grid cells with multiple measurements, the mean value of the two observations was calculated.
-These averaging operations during the data sampling decreased the standard deviation of the SnowSAR sigma nought observations by approximately 1-1.5 %.
+Additional processing steps for SnowSAR data from NoS-REx and TVCExp sites included calculation of Universal Transverse Mercator (UTM) coordinates and local incidence angles (xyz files) for each backscatter pixel (code by Coccia et al., 2011).
+These files were then processed in System for Automated Geoscientific Analyses (SAGA) (Conrad et al., 2015) where the actual geocoded images in 2 m spatial resolution and UTM projection were compiled.
+When re-sampling data from xyz files to the 2×2 m grids, 4%-6% of grid cells were left with no data, i.e. no observations were located in those grid cell areas.
+Correspondingly, 4 %-6% of the grid cells had two SnowSAR observations inside one grid cell.
+Cells without data were filled by calculating the mean value of the surrounding eight pixels and for the grid cells with multiple measurements, the mean value of the two observations was calculated.
+These averaging operations during the data sampling decreased the standard deviation of the SnowSAR sigma nought observations by approximately 1%-1.5%.

-In the case of AlpSAR, MATLAB® code provided by Metasensing (Coccia, Trampuz, & Imbembo, 2011) was converted into Python to extract geometry information and backscatter maps from floating point data.
-Information from the aircraft, DEM and multilooked image files were used to receive xyz coordinates of each pixel to process the local incidence angle and sigma nought maps and project them to a 2x2 m grid.
-Hence, the main difference between the AlpSAR data processing method and the Sodankylä, Saariselkä and TVC processing method was in the projection of the observations to the UTM-grid.
-For AlpSAR, the UTM-coordinates of the observations were calculated from the aircraft orbit information and a DEM, while for NoSREx and TVCExp, the UTM-coordinates were derived from the UTM corner coordinates of the images and heading information.
+In the case of AlpSAR, MATLAB[®] code provided by Metasensing (Coccia et al., 2011) was converted into Python to extract geometry information and backscatter maps from floating point data.
+Information from the aircraft, DEM and multilooked image files were used to receive xyz coordinates of each pixel to process the local incidence angle and sigma nought maps and project them to a 2×2 m grid.
+Hence, the main difference between the AlpSAR data processing method and the Sodankylä, Saariselkä and TVC processing method was in the projection of the observations to the UTM grid.
+For AlpSAR, the UTM coordinates of the observations were calculated from the aircraft orbit information and a DEM while for NoSREx and TVCExp, the UTM coordinates were derived from the UTM corner coordinates of the images and heading information.